 Sometimes he feasts, sometimes he fasts.”

 Spells, words, similes, riddles… the very word spell itself in Old Norse simply means speech.
 To describe the world is to apprehend it, to understand it.
-To this day we still retain this double meaning.
+To this day we retain this double meaning.
 A magician may cast a spell, but children spell out words aloud, syllable by syllable.
 Words do not only give power, words are power.
 Even in the Judaeo-Christian sense: God creates the world with the words ‘Let there be light,’ and

 describes Christ as the ‘Word of the Father’.
 St John

-Ursula K Le Guin made wonderful use of this in the Earthsea books, in which the language of wizards is literally the language of ‘the Making’: once you know the true name of a thing, you can summon it or reveal it: “the language dragons speak, and the language Segoy spoke who made the islands of the world…We call the foam on the sea sukien: that word is made from two words of the Old Speech, suk, feather, and inien, the sea.
+Ursula K Le Guin made wonderful use of this in her Earthsea books, in which the language of wizards is literally the language of ‘the Making’: once you know the true name of a thing, you can summon it or reveal it: “the language dragons speak, and the language Segoy spoke who made the islands of the world…We call the foam on the sea sukien: that word is made from two words of the Old Speech, suk, feather, and inien, the sea.
 Feather of the sea, is foam.
 But you cannot charm the foam calling it sukien; you must use its own true name in the Old Speech, which is essa.”

 ‘Feather of the sea’: a kenning, a knowing – which is what ‘kenning’ means.
 Describing the foam is one way of knowing it better, of exploring its essence.